Azure/azure-quickstart-templates/application-workloads/jenkins/jenkins-cicd-container/README.md

    * Input the settings.

      > Note:
      >
-     > - The names and DNS prefixes should be unique.
+     > * The names and DNS prefixes should be unique.
 To avoid naming conflicting, we strongly recommend you to add some suffix.
 For example, the Cosmos Db name could be **cosmos-180130-1512**.
-     > - ACR (Azure Container Registry) names may contain alpha numeric characters only.
+     > * ACR (Azure Container Registry) names may contain alpha numeric characters only.
 A valid name is **acr1801301512**.
+     > * Plesae select the **SSH Key** created in last step, rather than generate a new one.

    * Check **I agree to the terms and conditions stated above**.

 3. Click **Purchase**.

    > Note: It will take about 13 minutes to finish the deployment.

 ### Deployment output